Energinet-DataHub/ARCHIVED-geh-charges/docs/local-development/run-integration-tests-local.md

 As a developer, you can run all unit tests and integration tests locally.

-Integration tests require access to Azure and some local recources and setup.
+Integration tests require access to Azure and some local resources and setup.

 ## Installing prerequisites